aws-samples/aws-lambda-layer-awscli/README.md

     "LicenseInfo": "MIT"
 }
 ```
-# OPTION #2 create Layer with SAM
+# OPTION #3 create Layer with SAM CLI

-Alternatively, you may also create your Layer with SAM CLI
+Or alternatively, create your Layer with SAM CLI as below:

 ```
 # build the layer from scratch